Eyelid Lift Before After

 Non-Surgical Options

-- Botox and Fillers: These can be used to lift the brow and surrounding skin for temporary results for patients not ready for surgery.
+• Botox and Fillers: These can be used to lift the brow and surrounding skin for temporary results.

 Surgical Options

-- Ptosis Surgery: If the muscle function is compromised, ptosis repair surgery tightens or repositions the levator muscle to lift the eyelid.
+• Ptosis Surgery: Ptosis repair surgery tightens or repositions the levator muscle to lift the eyelid.

 Droopy Eyelid Recovery and Aftercare